UK to set up security unit to combat state disinformation campaigns

 These are also the only entities that have full access to the data that could be used to build patterns and help spot malicious bot-spreading agents of disinformation.

-Last week, in the face of withering criticism from a UK committee that’s looking into the issue fake news, Facebook committed to taking a deeper look into its own data around the Brexit referendum.
+Last week, in the face of withering criticism from a UK committee that’s looking into the issue of fake news, Facebook committed to taking a deeper look into its own data around the Brexit referendum.

-At this point it’s not clear whether Twitter — which has also been in the committee’s crosshairs — will also agree to conduct a thorough investigation of Brexit bot activity or not.
+At this point it’s not clear whether Twitter — which has been firmly in the committee’s crosshairs — will also agree to conduct a thorough investigation of Brexit bot activity or not.

 A spokeswomen for the committee told us it received a letter from Twitter on Friday and will be publishing that, along with its response, later this week.
 She declined to share any details ahead of that.